SalCacciatore/yardage_predictor/README.md

 <h2>Contents</h2>

 * Yardage_predictor.ipynb -- Jupyter notebook that performs the analysis and creates the models.

 * streamlit_app.py --  Python file that drives the web app.

 * Trailing_week.csv and week_by_week.csv -- player-level receiving data from nflverse

+* play_by_play_model.pkl -- backwards-looking model that predicts yardage on the play-py-play level

+* in_season_model.pkl -- forwards-looking model that takes 3-6 games of data for a receiver and predicts there yardage total for the following game.